Hunselvm/Thesis-DSS/README.md

-All code files used for the thesis of Max van Hunsel (s2041834) are listed in this repository.
-The R files are numbered, indicating their order.
-Files with the same number will be indifferent which is ran first.
+This repository contains all computational resources for the thesis of Max van Hunsel (s2041834).
+The R files are sequentially numbered to indicate the recommended execution order.
+Files sharing the same number may be executed in any sequence relative to each other, as their operations are independent within number prefix.

 The R files include the data cleaning and calculating the pricing errors of the parametric models